chathamabate/chvm/chasm_src/README.md

 ```

 For a more rigorous definition of these paths, look at the `grammar.txt` file
 in this directory.
-File defines the exact syntax rules the assembler
+This file defines the exact syntax rules the assembler
 follows.

 ### Physical Address Safety: `acquire` and `ref`